History

 2014

-■Received facility accreditation under the Japanese government’s Feed-In Tariff (FIT) scheme for renewable energy sources
+■Facilities were approved for the Japanese government’s Feed-In Tariff (FIT) System for renewable energy

 -